aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MHTML to DOT" h2="Render MHTML to DOT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to DOT?</h2>

+MHTML (MIME HTML) is a web page archive format that combines resources such as images, audio, and video into a single file.
+It is used to save webpages for offline viewing and is supported by most web browsers.
+DOT (Drawing Object Technology) is a vector graphics format used by Microsoft Word to store drawings, diagrams, and other objects.
+Converting MHTML to DOT allows users to access the content of the MHTML file in a format that is compatible with Microsoft Word.

+<h2>How Aspose.Total Helps for MHTML to DOT Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MHTML to DOT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MHTML file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert MHTML to DOT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert MHTML file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOT.
+Aspose.Total for C++ is a powerful and reliable solution that provides a comprehensive set of APIs for manipulating and converting various file formats.
+It is easy to use and provides a wide range of features that make it an ideal choice for developers who need to convert MHTML to DOT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}